The Overwhelmed Brain

 8 Steps to Becoming the Ultimate People-Pleaser

-As a former people-pleaser myself, I’ve learned exactly what it takes to become very proficient at it.
+As a former people-pleaser, I’ve learned exactly what it takes to become proficient at it.
 I’ve gained much wisdom since growing out of that phase of my life, so I thought I’d share with you my tips on how to become the best people-pleaser possible.

 Are you ready?
 Here are the eight steps to becoming the ultimate people-pleaser: